What’s the news?

 Community Information Now (CI:Now), a San Antonio-based nonprofit local data intermediary, has won a highly-competitive grant from the U.S. Department of Health and Human Services Office of Minority Health to help people in Bexar County access and use data to reduce health disparities and inequities.

-One of just two awards made nationwide, the three-year grant totaling $250,000 will allow CI:Now and its partners to integrate data on health outcomes with sub-county data on social determinants of health like income, education, and housing.
+One of just two awards made nationwide, the three-year grant with a Year 1 award of $250,000 will allow CI:Now and its partners to integrate data on health outcomes with sub-county data on social determinants of health like income, education, and housing.
 The grant will support the design of an online data portal that makes it easy for both beginner and advanced data users to access the data.
 The grant also supports outreach, training, and technical assistance to help people understand and use the data.

 - CI:Now, the applicant, is a nonprofit local data intermediary that provides data, tools, analysis, and training to inform decisions to improve Texas communities, focusing primarily on Bexar and surrounding counties.
 Since 2008 CI:Now has contracted its core staffing through a powerful community-academic partnership with the University of Texas Health Science Center at Houston (UTHealth Houston) School of Public Health in San Antonio.

 - The Health Collaborative is a powerful and robust network of citizens, community organizations, businesses, and health care providers working together to improve the health status of the community.
 THC is responsible for the comprehensive local community health needs assessment and the community health improvement planning process.